-Minimize to once or twice a week—the lower the intake, the lower the damage to your skin.
-If you want to give up or cut back there is a huge range of support, and choosing to be alcohol free is becoming quite trendy, with massive campaigns such as Sober October and Dry January, as well as brands such as afvibe.com celebrating it as an ongoing positive lifestyle choice.
+Minimise to once or twice a week—the lower the intake, the lower the damage to your skin.
+If you want to give up or cut back there is a huge range of support, and choosing to be alcohol free is becoming quite trendy, with massive campaigns such as Sober October and Dry January, celebrate it as an ongoing positive lifestyle choice!

 Use effective skincare